6 Reasons to Choose NYU Law

 NYU Law is located in Greenwich Village, one of the most vibrant parts of the city, with a neighborhood feel and energetic culture.
 You can live on campus in one of the Law School's residence halls.
 Leading practitioners and policymakers also visit the Law School often and teach classes.
 Find out what LLMs say about their favorite New York experiences.

-Training for Practice and the Profession
+Advanced Training for Practice and the Profession

 You'll find a curriculum that offers transactional classes as well as clinical opportunities and simulation courses.
 In the Graduate Lawyering Program foreign-trained students learn skills to practice effectively in the US and global legal environments.
 Many classes satisfy eligibility requirements for the New York bar exam.